Hilti TE 30-A36 Cordless Rotary Hammer Review

 - Personal Protective Equipment (PPE)

 Personal protective equipment is a must.
 The unpleasant spray of shrapnel to the face at the start of each hole makes eye protection a given, but don’t neglect the rest of your body.
-Effective hearing protection is necessity as well.
+Effective hearing protection is a necessity as well.
 The sharp impulse noises will damage your hearing even if they don’t hurt your ears.
 The increase in efficient job site vacs over the past decade has been driven by European countries classifying the silica dust within concrete as a public health hazard and subsequent legislation forcing its control.
 In some countries, drilling into a bridge, roadway, or downtown building necessitates capturing the hazardous dust.
 If incidental exposure to the public at large is considered toxic, it follows that a worker at its source would be wise to avoid unnecessary exposure by wearing a dust mask when drilling, chipping or sawing concrete, and even when sweeping up concrete dust.

 - Vibration Protection